rschristopher/ischristtrue.com/src/modern-views/index.md

 And in *Thus Spake Zarathustra*,
 > I bring you a goal; I preach to you the Superman.
 Man is something to be overcome.
 What have you done to overcome him?
 All things before you have produced something beyond themselves, and would you be the ebb of this great flood?
 Would you rather go back to the animal than transcend man?
 What is  the ape to man?
 A jest or a bitter shame.
 And just that shall man be to the Superman, a jest or a bitter shame.
 You have traveled the way from worm to man, and much in you is still worm....
 Lo, I preach to you the Superman.
 The Superman is the meaning of the earth.

-... and Hitler believed himself to be so.
+Hitler believed himself to be so, that he was aiming his people towards Nietzsche's superman (ubermensch).

 And as Kirillov in The Possessed says:
 > If there is no God, then I am God.

-Dostoyevsky distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.
+Dostoyevsky, with an insight from his eastern Christian view) distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.

 And even earlier than Nietzsche and Dostoyevsky, we find other prophetic voices such as Heinrich Heine.
 In *Religion and Philosophy in Germany* (1834) he writes,